ChrissyCalliope/documentation-scratchpad/docs/concepts/database_documents.md

 # Auto-Play Case Study - Suggested Documentation

-This case study describes how to use, configure, etc. an auto-play video option.
-It also contains some information about approach, tools and so on, to give an insight into the thought processes applied when creating documentation.
+This case study shows what documentation might look like that describes how to use and configure an auto-play video option.
+To give an insight into the thought processes applied when creating documentation, it also contains some information about approach, tools and so on.

 **Note:** It is worth mentioning, I think, that a sample of writing does not let you see the most important skill of the writer; that is, ensuring that the content is accurate and appropriate.
 This skill (of understanding and then re-presenting) is undervalued, but is the key to  successful communications.